Penn official condemns professor’s comments in support of Luigi Mangione, suspect charged in killing of UnitedHealthcare CEO

 Alekseyeva did not immediately respond to a request for comment.
 But on X, formerly known as Twitter, she said her posts were “completely insensitive and inappropriate, and I retract them wholly.
 I do not condone violence and I am genuinely regretful of any harm the posts have caused.”

-The incident was first reported by The Daily Pennsylvanian, the student-run newspaper.
+The incident was first reported by the Daily Pennsylvanian, the student-run newspaper.

 According to the DP, Alekseyeva wrote on TikTok Tuesday night: “I have never been prouder to be a professor at the University of P3nnsylvania [sic].”
-She also referred to him on an Instagram story as “the icon we all need and deserve,” the newspaper reported.
+She also referred to Mangione on an Instagram story as “the icon we all need and deserve,” the newspaper reported.

 There has been a flurry of social media posts in support of Mangione, 26, and against the health-care insurance industry since his arrest in Altoona earlier this week.